frankroeder/parrot.nvim/README.md

 ## FAQ

-- I am getting errors realted to the state.
+- I am encountering errors related to the state.
-    > In case of a corrupted state, simply remove the file `~/.local/share/nvim/parrot/persisted/state.json`
+    > If the state is corrupted, simply delete the file `~/.local/share/nvim/parrot/persisted/state.json`.
-- The completion is not working and I am getting errors.
+- The completion feature is not functioning, and I am receiving errors.
-    > Make sure you have enough API credits and check the log file `/tmp/parrot.nvim.log` for errors
+    > Ensure that you have an adequate amount of API credits and examine the log file `/tmp/parrot.nvim.log` for any errors.
-- I have found a bug, have a feature suggestion or a general idea to improve this project.
+- I have discovered a bug, have a feature suggestion, or possess a general idea to enhance this project.
-    > Anyone is welcome to contribute to this project!
-If you have any ideas, suggestions, or bug reports, please feel free to open an issue.
+    > Everyone is invited to contribute to this project!
+If you have any suggestions, ideas, or bug reports, please feel free to submit an issue.

 ## Related Projects